Blind Date (British game show): Production

 A pilot, as It's a Hoot!, was shot in early 1985 and fronted by comedian Duncan Norvelle.
-John Birt, LWT's director of programmes, and the IBA regulatory body had reservations about Norvelle's camp style.
+John Birt, LWT's director of programmes, and the Independent Broadcasting Authority regulatory body had reservations about Norvelle's camp style.
 Black had seen The Dating Game in the US and enthused about it to LWT's Alan Boyd, the then Controller of Entertainment.
 Gill Stribling-Wright produced both the pilots with Duncan Norvelle, and Cilla Black, and once the show was commissioned produced the first three series.
 Thelma Pickles, an old girlfriend of John Lennon, worked as a producer on the show in a subsequent series.
 The distinctive theme music for Blind Date has a strong resemblance to the jazz standard "Soft Winds" and was composed by Laurie Holloway.
 It was remixed by Sandhu for the final ITV series.

+In 2009, entertainer Des O'Connor revealed that he had unsuccessfully pitched the idea to Phillip Jones, the then Head of Light Entertainment at Thames Television, after watching the Australian version Perfect Match.

 Popularity and decline

 At the height of its popularity in the 1980s, 18.2 million tuned in on a Saturday night.
 Black's scouse accent and her catchphrases became familiar throughout the United Kingdom.
+The programme was featured as part of ITV's charity telethon in May 1990 and July 1992.
 The show won the Lew Grade Award at the British Academy Television Awards in 1995.

 The series was not one of the 30 top-rated UK TV shows of 2000 and was ranked 45th in ITV's top 50 list with 9.6 million viewers.
 The first episode of Series 17, on 10 November 2001, was reportedly watched at 19:00 GMT by seven million viewers – 32% of the audience.
 This was around a million fewer than tuned in to its debut episode in the previous series.
 Black was responsible for ITV shifting its football programme, The Premiership, to make way for the new series in a prime-time slot.
 The broadcaster reportedly gave in to Black's ultimatum "move the Premiership football programme or I quit".
 This was later denied by the host in an interview with journalist Brian Viner.

 In April 2002, it was reported that the series would be revamped; later in September, producers denied that Trisha Goddard was being lined up to replace Black as host once her two-year exclusive contract with Granada and ITV finishes at the end of the year.
 However, a month later, it was reported that talks had begun with Black to settle a deal for a further two series, running through to 2005.
 At the time she told The Sun newspaper that she would never quit the show and described the new format as "a whole, funky new idea".

 Viewing figures had declined to 5 million by 2003.
 The final episode in May 2003 was seen by 2.9 million viewers.